alejandrogzi/postoga/README.md

                         Source of the haplotype classes (query, loss)
 ```

-## New feature
+## What's new on version 0.9.0-devel
-- Adds `--outdir` to control where postoga output goes
+- Adds `--outdir` to control where postoga output goes.

-## What's new on version 0.8.0-devel

-- Adds `--paralog`, a new argument to preserve transcripts with paralog projections probabilities less or equal to a given threshold.
-- Implements `--skip` to only use postoga as a filtering tool, skipping additional post-processing steps.
-- Adds `bed` as an option to `--to` to avoid the conversion to gtf/gff.
+- Adds `--isoforms` to allow the user specify external isoform tables.
-- Modifies `logger.py` to send logging information to stdout (this is also written to `postoga.log`)
+- Disables git features from `logger.py` [branch/commit] info.
+- Changes a small portion of `filter_query_annotation.py` && `make_query_table.py` to fix the `--paralog` flag and allow a broader inclusion of isoforms.